-- A. Course Description: Fundamentals of hydraulics including safety, types of hydraulic pumps, cylinders, valves, motors, and related systems.
-Introduction to hydraulic schematic symbols as related to components. - B. End-of-Course Outcomes: Explain characteristics of liquids; define terms related to hydraulics; measure flow rate, pressure, load, speed and force; identify basic components of a hydraulic system and the schematic symbols; describe characteristics of various system components as applied to equipment hydraulics. - C. Course Competencies: Students must demonstrate the ability to master the concepts and techniques covered in the classroom and lab.
-Each student must attain a minimum level of 70% as an average on written tests, both daily and final. - D. Tutoring: Students who do not pass their first exam will be required to attend three hours of tutoring each week until they pass their exam.
-This is a course requirement and will be reflected in the course grade. - E. Academic Integrity: It is the aim of the Industrial Manufacturing and Emerging Technologies faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
-The attempt of any student to present as his or her own work which he or she not honestly performed is regarded by the faculty and administration as a most serious offense and renders the offender liable to serious consequences, possibly suspension.
+- C. Course Competencies: The student must demonstrate the ability to master the concepts and techniques covered in the classroom and lab.
+Each student must attain a minimum level of 70% as the average on written tests, both daily and final, and on assigned lab projects. - D. Tutoring: Students who do not pass their first exam will be required to attend three hours of tutoring each week until they pass their exam.
+This is a course requirement and will be reflected in the course grade. - E. Academic Integrity: It is the aim of Industrial Manufacturing and Emerging Technologies faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
+The attempt of any student to present as his or her own work, which he or she has not honestly performed, is regarded by the faculty and administration as a most serious offence and renders the offender liable to serious consequences, possibly suspension.
 Students should refer to the SPC General Catalog policy regarding consequences for cheating and plagiarism (see "Academic Integrity" as well as "Student Conduct" sections in the college catalog).
 At times, working with other students is encouraged for some assignments and meets SCANS competencies C-9 through C-14.
-If you have a question as to whether you may work with other students on any assignment, ASK YOUR INSTRUCTOR. - F. SCANS and Foundation Skills: The appropriate Competencies and Foundation Skills (SCANS) have been integrated into the IMET program.
-The following Competencies and Foundation Skills have been specifically integrated into the Course.
-C2, C15, and F7
+If you have a question as to whether you may work with other students on any assignment, ASK YOUR INSTRUCTOR. - F. SCANS and Foundation Skills: The appropriate competencies and foundations skills (SCANS) have been integrated into the IMET program.
+The following competencies and foundation skills have been specifically integrated into the Course.
+C-1, C-3 through C-7, C-15 through C-17, C-19 and C20, F-1 through F-3, F-5, F-6, F-11, F-12, F-16, and F-17.

-II.
-SPECIFIC COURSE/INSTRUCTOR REQUIREMENTS:
+II SPECIFIC COURSE/INSTRUCTOR REQUIREMENTS:

-- A. Textbook and Other Materials: Hydraulic Systems for Mobile Equipment by Timothy W. Dell Goodheart-Willcox Publisher ISBN: 978-1-63126-414-6 - B. Tools: TI-30Xa Scientific Calculator, ANSI approved Safety Glasses, Pocket knife (Lock Blade) Or Multi-Tool, Digital Multi-meter, USB Jump-drive (Memory Stick), Earphones with standard audio jack for listening to computer audio files with, Ear Plugs or some type of hearing protection, and a class G Hard hat and a Windows based laptop or desktop computer with internet access for online assignments and meetings.
+- A. Textbook and other materials: Instrumentation and Process Control By: Terry Bartelet Delmar Cengage Learning ISBN-13: 978-1-4180-4171-7 - B. Tools: TI-30Xa Scientific Calculator, ANSI approved Safety Glasses, Pocket knife (Lock Blade) Or Multi-Tool, Digital Multi-meter, USB Jump-drive (Memory Stick), Earphones with standard audio jack for listening to computer audio files with, Ear Plugs or some type of hearing protection, and a class G Hard hat and a Windows based laptop or desktop computer with internet access for online assignments and meetings.